-Operators of MSAs MUST perform authorization of the authenticated identity, for the operations performed during mail submission and based on an existing relationship with the submitting entity.
+An operator of an MSA MUST ensure that the authenticated identity is authorized to submit email, based on an existing relationship between the submitting entity and the operator.
 This requirement applies to all mail submission mechanisms (MUA to MSA).

 Submission Accountability after Submission: